top of page

 "Untitled" ~O'Keeffe, 16

 O'Keeffe decided she wanted to be an artist at age twelve.
-From that point on, Georgia was practicing constantly.
-She would fill sketchbooks by studying form and paying close attention to the shapes and colors of the natural world around her.
-At the time, they couldn't preserve much of her childhood work, but one of her earliest paintings was a still-life vase of flowers that she painted as a teenager.
+From that point on, she was practicing constantly, filling sketchbooks by studying form and paying close attention to the shapes and colors of the natural world.
+One of her earliest surviving paintings was a still-life vase of flowers she created as a teenager.

 Georgia's rise wasn't overnight.
-But her refusal to give up on her vision is what makes her one of the most quietly inspiring figures in art history.
+Her refusal to give up on her vision is what makes her one of the most quietly inspiring figures in art history.

-Try it at home: A Large-scale close-up drawing.
-Pick one flower, leaf, or object from nature and draw it so large it fills the entire page.
-Try to capture the little details.
+Try it at home: Pick one flower, leaf, or object from nature and draw it so large it fills the entire page.
+Try to capture every detail.

 Surrealist painter | Spain, 1904–1989

-It wasn't easy to preserve 6-year-old Dalí's landscape in the early 1900s.
+It wasn't easy to preserve 6-year-old DalĂ's landscape in the early 1900s.
 Thank goodness we have Artkive now to help you save kids art!

-Dalí was theatrical, imaginative, and relentlessly creative from early childhood.
+DalĂ was theatrical, imaginative, and relentlessly creative from early childhood.
 His parents were so committed to nurturing his talent that they converted a room in their home into a studio just for him.
-Around six years old, Salvador created the piece "Landscape Near Figures," but this was just the beginning of his journey.
+Around age six, Salvador created "Landscape Near Figueras."
+It was just the beginning.

-He took to exploring Impressionism, Renaissance painting, and the emerging world of psychoanalysis — before eventually creating something that belonged entirely to himself - surrealism!
+He went on to explore Impressionism, Renaissance painting, and the emerging world of psychoanalysis.
+Eventually, he created something that belonged entirely to himself: Surrealism.

-Try it at home: Dalí Dream drawing.
-Close your eyes, think about a dream or a made-up world, then draw it with no rules.
+Try it at home: Close your eyes, think about a dream or a made-up world, then draw it with no rules.
 The stranger, the better.

 4. Frida Kahlo